-The course Imperfectly Competitive Markets will be taught in English.
-It consists of a weekly 3-hour lecture (LV-Nr.: 432166) as well as a 2-hours proseminar (LV-Nr.: 432167).
-The 3-hour lecture is given by Rudolf Kerschbamer, the 2-hours proseminar by Wolfgang Höchtl.
+The course Imperfectly Competitive Markets consists of a weekly 3-hours lecture (LV-Nr.: 432166) as well as a 2-hours proseminar (LV-Nr.: 432167).
+The 3-hours lecture is given by Rudolf Kerschbamer, the 2-hours proseminar by Wolfgang Höchtl.